1. Home

 My electric bill is $290/mo

-The tracking element is installed on the mounting and racking system, allowing the panels to move and rotate to face the sun at a perfect, perpendicular angle throughout the day.
+Sun-tracking solar panels maximize the time they’re at the ideal angle.
+Their mounting and racking system moves and rotates to face the sun at a perpendicular angle throughout the day.

-Using a single-axis tracker, solar panels operate like a seesaw, tilting over one point of contact and facing east to west from sunrise to sunset.
-With a dual-axis tracker, the panels can tilt both east to west and north to south for a full range of motion to optimize direct sunlight at every moment throughout the year.
+On a single-axis tracker, solar panels operate like a seesaw, tilting over one point of contact and facing east to west from sunrise to sunset.
+With a dual-axis tracker, the panels can tilt both east to west and north to south for a full range of motion to more directly follow the sun throughout the day and the year.

 Depending on the installation’s hardware and software, solar tracking systems may run autonomously or allow users to control the position of their panels.